mudigosa/DataScience-Blog/README.md

 Please read CONTRIBUTING.md for the process for submitting pull requests.
 Authors

-Shanmukha Mudigonda - Initial work Udacity - Final Project of the AI with Python Nanodegree
+Shanmukha Mudigonda - Initial work Udacity -  Project of the Data Science with Python Nanodegree